 Vernier warrants this product to be free from defects in materials and workmanship for a period of two years from the date of shipment to the customer.
 Consumable items, such as the MEMS sensor, the Restek GC column, and syringes are excluded from the warranty.
-Damage to any part of the Vernier Mini GC product because of misuse, misapplication, neglect, alteration, accident, and/or operation contrary to design or damage resulting from natural causes, is not covered by this warranty.
+Damage to any part of the Vernier Mini GC Plus product because of misuse, misapplication, neglect, alteration, accident, and/or operation contrary to design or damage resulting from natural causes, is not covered by this warranty.
+Important: This warranty is void if the Mini GC Plus is opened by the user.